RazgrizHsu/immich-mediakit/README.md

    PSQL_USER=postgres
    PSQL_PASS=postgres

-   # Immich connection - Change to your Immich install path (UPLOAD_LOCATION env variable if you're using immich with docker compose)
+   # Immich connection - Change to your Immich install path (UPLOAD_LOCATION env variable of Immich if you're using Immich with docker compose)
    IMMICH_PATH=/path/to/your/immich

    # MediaKit settings